 - Loss of bladder/bowel control.

 Need Veterinary care for your Frenchie?
 At Southern Cross, we are here to help.
-Book an appointment to see one of our Vets with a special interest in French Bulldogs.
+Book an appointment to see one of our Vets with an interest in French Bulldogs.

 Dr Jen (BVSC) Born and bred in Sydney, Jen made the move to Townsville to study a Bachelor of Veterinary Science at James Cook University.
 Jen has returned home to join the Southern Cross Team and fulfil her childhood dream of helping Sydney’s four legged furry friends.